automator-plus/tutorials/README.md

 </p>

 Welcome to the Automator Plus tutorials GitHub repository.
-Here you'll find all code resources associated with the tutorial videos released on our YouTube channel.
+Here you'll find all code resources associated with the tutorial videos released on  <a href='https://www.youtube.com/channel/UCZ37VRaNmWZ3ba0xQ2bsbOw'>our YouTube channel</a>.

-Currently, we have tutorials for creating Adobe Premiere Pro automations on Windows using <a href='https://www.autohotkey.com/'>AutoHotkey</a> as well as using the <a href='https://github.com/Adobe-CEP/CEP-Resources'>Adobe Common Extensibility Platform (CEP)</a> API any either Windows or Mac and interact with and create extensions for Premiere Pro.
-Although the methods we discuss are applicable for any Adobe Creative Cloud applications.
+Currently, we have tutorials for creating Adobe Premiere Pro automations on Windows using <a href='https://www.autohotkey.com/'>AutoHotkey</a> as well as using the <a href='https://github.com/Adobe-CEP/CEP-Resources'>Adobe Common Extensibility Platform (CEP)</a> API on either Windows or Mac to interact with and create extensions for Premiere Pro.
+Although, the methods we discuss regarding the CEP API are not only applicable to Premiere Pro, but will work for any Adobe Creative Cloud application that supports the CEP API.

-## AutoHotkey
+# AutoHotkey
 AutoHotkey is an easy to use, free, open-source scripting language for Microsoft Windows.
 With it you can create shortcuts to virtually anything and you are able to create powerful macros to automate tedious tasks.
 Here are a few examples:

 + Mapping your internet browser to a specific shortcut.